 Graduates who have chosen to continue to study physics have successfully competed with the best students from around the country for admission to the most competitive graduate schools.

 Our curriculum combines aspects of an engineering degree with the rigorous foundation of traditional physics.
-Our Engineering Physics program is fully accredited by the Accreditation Board for Engineering and Technology — one of only 17 schools in the country with this distinction, and the only one in Colorado.
+Our Engineering Physics program is fully accredited by the Accreditation Board for Engineering and Technology — one of only 20 such programs in the country with this distinction, and the only one in Colorado.

 In addition to the core courses required of every student at Mines, physics majors tackle advanced topics in mechanics, electromagnetism, thermodynamics, electronics, and modern physics.